Inside the EWS Curriculum

 Course Description:

-This course examines the history of the Holocaust and its profound significance in Jewish and world history, exploring the historical roots of antisemitism, the rise of Nazi Germany, and the devasting impact of the Holocaust on European Jewry and global society.
-This course also prepares students to speak with context and background in response to antisemitism and Holocaust Denialism when they encounter it here and abroad, and empowers them to fight for social justice, religious freedom and human rights.
-All students are required to take the course their senior year.
+This course examines the history of the Holocaust and its profound significance in Jewish and world history, exploring the historical roots of antisemitism, the rise of Nazi Germany, and the devastating impact of the Holocaust on European Jewry and global society.
+This course also prepares students for their senior trip to Poland and offers the necessary content and context necessary to respond to antisemitism and Holocaust Denialism.
+All students are required to take the course in their senior year.

 • Judaic Studies IV: Zionism - The History of Modern Israel